DyrellC/iri_js_regression/README.md

 A series of regression tests for IRI written in JS

 ## Prerequisites
-This repository assumes that you are running node.js already
+This repository assumes that you are running node.js already.
+You will also need maven for the IRI.

 ### Installation
 ```